Polycystic kidney disease

 - You have symptoms of PKD

-- You have a family history of polycystic kidney disease or related disorders and you are planning to have children (you may want to have genetic counseling)
+- You have a family history of PKD or related disorders and you are planning to have children (you may want to have genetic counseling)

 Currently, no treatment can prevent the cysts from forming or enlarging.